 When I finally had my procedure it was shorter than the first one as I didn’t have as much scar tissue.
 I have a checkup next week then on March 7 an appointment to get fitted for new glasses plus contacts.

 On the way down we stopped at a sporting goods store where I had an unused gift card from my AT hike.
-Since I havent been able to hike, walk the dogs or snowshoe, I’ve gained some weight.
+Since I haven’t been able to hike, walk the dogs or snowshoe, I’ve gained some weight.
 Plus my legs aren’t nearly as strong as they’ve always been.
 So I bought a new pair of snowshoes since mine are ancient.
 I was going to buy my second choice, Tubbs Wilderness because they were less expensive even though I really wanted my first choice, Tubbs Mountaineer.
-When in shape I do back country snowshoeing so having really good crampons is important to me and the Mountaineer’s are very aggressive.
-Lady luck was with me because they were having an in store sale and I wound up getting the Mountaineer for less than $200 (the amount of my gift card).
-The Wilderness weren’t on sale so it was a no brainer.
-Of course I’ve started out just walking to rebuild leg strength and then will snowshoeing on trails and a rolling field near me before I even attempt to ascend.
-Currently my legs are a step above the straw ma from the Wizard of Oz so one step at a time.
+When in shape I do backcountry snowshoeing so having really good crampons are important to me and the Mountaineer’s are very aggressive.
+Lady luck was with me because they were having an in-store sale and I wound up getting the Mountaineer for less than $200 (the amount of my gift card).
+The Wilderness wasn’t on sale so it was a no-brainer.
+Of course, I’ve started out just walking to rebuild leg strength and then will snowshoeing on trails and a rolling field near me before I even attempt to ascend.
+Currently, my legs are a step above the straw man from the Wizard of Oz so one step at a time.

 It’s been a heck of a year but soon it’ll be over.